tmmccall/DevOps-Foundations-Course/Project/README.md

 ### Docker and Containerization Testing
 1. **Compose File Validation**
    - Verify containers start successfully on appropriate ports.
-   - Check if frontend-container is successfully communicating with backend-container.
+   - Check if the frontend-container is successfully communicating with the backend-container.
    - Validate port mappings.

 ## Project Timeline and Submission